How to Define Work Goals and What to Focus On?

 Define the purpose of your resume

 Your resume is a super powerful marketing tool and tailoring it properly means getting invited to the job interview.
 Resume writing helps you list your accomplishments and define them in numerical terms, and it also improves your self-esteem.
 You need to highlight your key “selling” points which will help you grow your confidence and define what you really want to get from the job you apply for.
 Having this in mind, you need to think about what you really want to come to serving in this position and doing this job.

 Consider the intended destination of your resume

 While resume objectives are no longer used in professional resume writing, it is still important to make a statement about your job goals.
-They must be clearly stated throughout your resume, including professional summary, job descriptions, career highlights, etc. The U.S. best resume writers suggest asking yourself several important questions before you start writing your resume.
+They must be clearly stated throughout your resume, including a professional summary, job descriptions, career highlights, etc. The U.S. best resume writers suggest asking yourself several important questions before you start writing your resume.
 They will give your resume the direction and work goals it needs to land the right job:

 1) Who will read your resume?

 Many companies regardless of their size use professional recruitment software.
 Therefore, your resume will not even get to the human recruiters’ table unless scanned by ATS.
 Your content should be full of keywords that would clear your way.
 After your resume is selected, it will be reviewed by recruiters.
 They are trained to find the one they need to fill the position with, and your work goals really matter in this case.
 Do not expect them to be specialists in your industry.
 Express your ideas in a simple yet professional way.

 2) What position and industry are you targeting?